Indonesia Liveaboard Diving

 • West Papua/Papua Province

-The season for Indonesia diving safaris runs all year round but conditions vary from place to place.
-For these liveaboard destinations, there are scheduled trips for most of the year.
+The season for Indonesian diving safaris runs all year round but conditions vary from place to place.
+However, for these destinations, there are at least some scheduled trips for most of the year.

 Great for: Small animals, underwater photography, wall dives, drift dives, reef life and health and advanced divers